 Wonder if you should get the BRCA test or not?
 Me too!
 Here’s what you need to know about BRCA testing – to help you decide if you should do it or not.

 Need help but not sure where to turn?
 You’re in luck!
 Online counseling and life coaching is available wherever you are… as long as you can get online.

 Anyone can fall victim to prescription drug abuse without even realizing it… I did!
 I’m proof these tips will get you through prescription drug addiction.

 Nervous about donating blood?
 These 5 simple steps will help you avoid negative side effects when giving blood.
 So there’s no reason to be nervous anymore!

 A LOT of my friends and relatives have had total knee replacement surgery.
 You probably have some fears about the surgery & questions about the recovery.
 Here’s what you need to know.

 If you’re anxious about getting a CT scan, these tips from someone who’s been there with scanxiety might help.
 Here’s how to worry less over your CT scans!

-For all of your aches and pains, the large sectioned microwave heating pad from Thermal Aid is actually a heating AND cooling pack in one!
+I absolutely love my microwave heating pad.
+It works for all of my aches and pains.
+My favorite is the large sectioned microwave heating pack from Thermal-Aid.
+It’s actually a heating AND cooling pack in one!
 It comes in lots of shapes and sizes and conforms to your sore body parts.
 I also got one of their cute heat/ice packs for children shaped like cuddly teddy bears.
 These have become my favorite new heating pads!